vishalbelsare/PECas/doc/index.rst

 `CasADi <http://casadi.org>`_ to solve parameter estimation problems.

 In the following sections, you will receive the information necessary to obtain, install and use PECas.
-If you encounter any errors using this software, please feel free to submit your error with a description of how it occurred to adrian.buerger@hs-karlsruhe.de.
+If you encounter any problems using this software, please feel free to submit your errors with a description of how it occurred to adrian.buerger@hs-karlsruhe.de.

 **Please note:** PECas is still in it's testing state, and does not yet contain all the features it will provide in future versions.
 Therefore, you should check for updates on a regular basis.